xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 ![katorga](/images/katorga1.JPG)

 Naarm 5-piece ESP Mayhem played a set unlike anything I had ever seen before.
 Their self-described 3-synth-no-guitar-future-shock-grind was as deranged as it sounds.
-Without guitars, the three synths instead drove a cybergrind, electronic sound that kept up with grindcore’s usual hyper-velocity.
+Without guitars, the three synths instead drove an electronic, cybergrind sound that kept up with grindcore’s usual hyper-velocity.
 Able to achieve sounds impossible when using guitars, the band's hard-hitting, aggressive, and stabbing bass punched through the mix to emphasise the violence and force of their songs.
 <br><br>
 Between songs, dreamy and swirling ambience that contrasted with the band's aggressive music paired with the vocalist's musings, which covered a range of topics from teen pregnancy, self-help advice, and Marxism.
 These quiet refrains would not last long, however, as the chaotic synthgrind would take over once again.
 Personally, I thought ESP Mayhem were one of the highlights of the night, managing to command an intense and turbulent mosh and shock with their 3-synth act without once making it feel like it was a gimmick.